 Term Definition Paragraph Victorian Transport Act The Transport (Compliance and Miscellaneous) Act 1983 (Vic).
 [1(a)(i)] Western Australian Claim Period The period 10 October 2014 to 4 July 2016.
 [2(d)] West Australian Criminal Code The Criminal Code Act Compilation Act 1913 (WA).
 [138] Western Australian Group Members The Western Australian Taxi Group Members and the Western Australian Hire Car Group members as defined in Item 4 of Schedule A to this statement of claim.
-[2(d)], Schedule A(4) Western Australian Hire Car Group Members Western Australian Taxi Group Members A taxi licence holder; a taxi operator; a taxi driver; or a taxi dispatch service provider as defined in Item 4 of Schedule A to this statement of claim.
-[2(d)(iv) 2(d)]
+[2(d)], Schedule A(4) Western Australian Hire Car Group Members An omnibus licence holder; an omnibus operator; or an omnibus driver as defined in Item 4 of Schedule A to this statement of claim.
+[2(d)] Western Australian Taxi Group Members A taxi licence holder; a taxi operator; a taxi driver; or a taxi dispatch service provider as defined in Item 4 of Schedule A to this statement of claim.
+[2(d)]